Bejarano03/AbstractJava/README.md

 ## Installation

--Download the src folder or the whole folder
+- Download the src folder or the whole folder
--Using your Java enviroment, run the main class for the main project
+- Using your Java enviroment, run the main class for the main project